telerik/justmock-docs/getting-started/api-basics/static.md

 ## Mock Extension Method

-The extension methods in .NET are also defined as static ones.
-To demonstrate how you can mock extension methods, we will use the following a sample implementation extending the functionality of the `Order` class.
+Extension methods in .NET are also defined as static ones.
+To demonstrate how you can mock extension methods, we will use the following sample implementation extending the functionality of the `Order` class.

 #### [C#] Sample static class